 About the Prize

-This is an annual prize to be awarded to a University of Saskatchewan Department, non-departmentalized College, or interdisciplinary team for group innovation in teaching and learning.
+This is an annual prize to be awarded to a University of Saskatchewan Department, non-departmentalized College, or interdisciplinary team for collaborative teaching and learning.

-Value: The winning proposal will receive a grant of $5000 to help support the innovative practice (including perhaps further research and evaluation of the initiative).
+Value: The winning proposal will receive a grant of $2000 to help support the initiative.

 The department, college, or team selected to receive the Prize must demonstrate the following characteristics: